-Each child is assigned a key person who helps to ensure that their learning and care is tailored to meet their needs.
+Each child is assigned a key person or class teacher who helps to ensure that their learning and care is tailored to meet their needs.
 The key person supports parents and/or carers in guiding their child's development at home.
 The key person also helps families to engage with more specialist support, if appropriate.